Robot cleaners are coming, this time to wipe up your coronavirus germs

 (Amazon CEO Jeff Bezos owns The Washington Post.)

-At least two companies are adapting drones to fly inside sports stadiums and spray disinfectant solution onto the thousands of seats in the hopes of making the areas safe for crowds again.
-One company, EagleHawk, said it spent months researching a way to spray huge arenas in a way that can both disinfect from the virus and be done in a quick way.
-Otherwise, it might be too costly and time consuming to fully disinfect such huge spaces.
+At least two companies are adapting drones to fly inside sports stadiums and spray disinfectant solution onto the thousands of seats in the hope of making the areas safe for crowds again.
+One company, EagleHawk, said it spent months researching a method to spray huge arenas in a way that can both disinfect from the virus and be done quickly.
+Otherwise, it might be too costly and time-consuming to fully disinfect such huge spaces.

 “Along with a public health crisis and epidemic of illness, the virus may well prompt a new spike of automation and lasting changes to an already rapidly evolving job market,” Muro and Brookings researchers Robert Maxim and Jacob Whiton wrote in a report about the initial effects of the virus on automation.